ElazarK/content-docs/scripts/CrowdStrikeStreamingPreProcessing.md

+---
+id: crowd-strike-streaming-pre-processing
+title: Crowd Strike Streaming Pre Processing
+---

 Adds an entry to duplicate (older) incidents, notifying that a duplicate incident was ignored.
 Use this script as the pre-processing script for CrowdStrike Streaming.
-This will not duplicate incidents (detection events) that have the same Host.
+This will not duplicate incidents (detection events) that have the same host.

 ## Script Data